plumvillage/newsletter/src/2024/en/articles/sr-main-huong--coming-home-to-our-roots.md

 {% image "article2024/Done-Coming home to our roots/WhatsApp Image 2023-12-22 at 17.14.36_e.jpg" %}

-40 years later, we sat underneath the same oak tree.
+Forty years later, we sat underneath the same oak tree.
 Thay was still present all around us—when a breeze prompted the leaves to send us a warm welcome or when we walked mindfully through the forest.
 We felt fortunate to be able to continue this beautiful legacy of Thay and our parents.
 To see that Plum Village could also be a place where we, like our parents, continued to celebrate our culture and heal the wounds of our ancestors, was so meaningful.

 ## Love and transformation